-https://earlychildhood.marylandpublicschools.org/system/files/filedepot/2/guide_to_regulated child_care.pdf All operators and providers are required to inform parents how to access the Guide.
-Parents may search the website, www.checkCCMD.org, to view the most recent inspections reports for a licensed facility to see if there were any non-compliances at the facility.
+Parents can file a complaint by contacting the applicable regional child care office.
+Complaints are accepted in person, via telephone, fax, email or letter and may be anonymous.
+Parents may search the website, www.checkCCMD.org, to view a licensed facilities most recent inspection reports to see if there a non-compliance was found at the facility.
 The Division of Early Childhood is currently updating this website to ensure ADA compliance, with guidance from the appropriate MSDE division.